meilisearch/specifications/text/0118-search-api.md

 If two window have the same density, it chooses the first one within the attribute to be cropped.
 It also means that only one cropped part is returned.

+If no window is found to select a part to be cropped.
+The value returned will start at the beginning of the attribute until the distance of `cropLength` without any `cropMarker` being applied.

 ###### 3.1.1.13.1.2.
 Positioning Markers

-If the cropped part contains the beginning of the attribute to be cropped, the `cropMarker` is not placed to the left of the cropped part.
+If the cropped part has been matched against query terms and contains the beginning of the attribute to be cropped, the `cropMarker` is not placed to the left of the cropped part.

-If the cropped part contains the end of the attribute to be cropped, the `cropMarker`is not placed to the right of the cropped part.
+If the cropped part has been matched against query terms and contains the end of the attribute to be cropped, the `cropMarker` is not placed to the right of the cropped part.

 #### 3.1.1.14. `matches`